-Use branch to route notifications through different workflow routes based on conditions
+Use branch to route notifications across different paths by applying condition on input data.

 Data Type | Description | Referring this property in condition |